Truck Accident Lawyer

 Once things are stable and you’ve seen a doctor and the police (and filed a police report), then it is time to contact your insurance company to report the accident and then a personal injury attorney to help you navigate the days ahead.

-Keep in mind that you should never speak with the trucker’s insurance company or their insurance claims adjuster, their employer’s insurance company or claims adjusters, or anyone related to other parties involved in the incident.
+Keep in mind that you should never speak with the trucker’s insurance company or their insurance claims adjuster, their employer’s insurance company or claims adjusters, or anyone related to multiple parties involved in the incident.

 You should also take photographs or videos (or both) of the damage to your car before any repairs are made or you sell, destroy, or otherwise lose access to the car (if applicable).